 Android - UI Patterns Tutorial

-In this chapter we will look at the different UI Patterns which are available by android to design apps that behave in a consistent and forseeable way.
+In this chapter we will look at the different UI Patterns which are available by android to design apps that behave in a consistent and foreseeable way.

 UI Patterns components